ccdmb/EffectorFisher-core/README.md

 | `filtered_loci_list.txt`       | List of loci based on the default or specified filters.
 Alternatively, you can apply filters to `complete_locus_list.txt` as required.                              |
 | `known_effectors_ranking.txt` | Contains the ranking of known effectors if you provide a known effector input file.                                                                                 |

-Step 14 (Additional Result): Rank the known effectors after filtering.
+Additional results: Rank the known effectors after filtering.